Probate and real estate in Iowa

 Does a Will avoid probate?

 No. A Will is a legally enforceable set of instructions for transferring assets to beneficiaries.
-The WIll controls the transfer of assets when there is no surviving joint owner of an asset and no named beneficiary.
+The Will controls the transfer of assets when there is no surviving joint owner of an asset and no named beneficiary.
 A Will instructs the executor how the real estate is required to be transferred.
 The court-supervised probate assures that the real estate is transferred according to the instructions in the Will.

 You can learn whether your situation requires a Revocable Trust by scheduling a Revocable Trust Consultation with Hope Wood JD.